Find Affordable College Courses

 $12,698 Average Tuition & Fees

-Arkansas State University - Main Campus ranked #12 on this year’s Best Value Visual & Performing Arts Schools in the Southeast Region list.
-A-State is a fairly large public school located in the small city of Jonesboro.
+Arkansas State University - Main Campus came in at #12 in this year’s edition of the Best Value Visual & Performing Arts Schools in the Southeast Region ranking.
+A-State is a large public school located in the small city of Jonesboro.

 The average tuition and fees for an out-of-state undergraduate student at A-State are $12,698 a year.
 After completing their degree, visual and performing arts graduates from A-State carry an average student debtload of $26,500.